 Is It Possible To Treat Douglas Fir For Outdoor Applications?

-Yes, it’s possible to enhance Douglas Fir’s resistance and durability against outdoor elements by applying proper treatments.
-The only hurdle you’ll have to overcome is its difficulty taking in stains.
+Yes, it is possible to improve Douglas Fir’s resistance and durability against outdoor elements by applying appropriate treatments.
+However, one challenge you may encounter is its difficulty in accepting stains or finishes.